webspam/hdtSMP64/README.md

-# hdtSMP for Skyrim Special Edition
+# hdtSMP with CUDA for Skyrim Special Edition

 Fork of [version](https://github.com/aers/hdtSMP64) by aers, from [original code](https://github.com/HydrogensaysHDT/hdt-skyrimse-mods) by hydrogensaysHDT

 ## Changes

++ Added CUDA support for several parts of collision detection (still a work in progress).
+This includes everything that had OpenCL support in earlier releases, as well as the final collision check.
 + Added distance check in ActorManager to disable NPCs more than a certain distance from the player.
 This resolves the massive FPS drop in certain cell transitions (such as Blue Palace -> Solitude).
 Default maximum distance is 10000, which resolves that issue, but I recommend something around 2000 for better